 - Keep a heap collected in wire mesh so leaves do not blow back into the pond water.

-- You could use a pond net to cover over the whole water area so no leaves can fall in but take care you do not trap frogs and hedgehogs in it.
+- Use a pond net to cover the whole water area so no leaves fall in but take care not to trap frogs and hedgehogs in it.

-- Providing log piles and homes for amphibians near the pond will be welcomed by many creatures as safe places to hide and overwinter.
+- Provide log piles and homes for amphibians near the pond so many creatures have safe places to hide and overwinter.

-When any horizontally growing and surface cover plants are removed from the pond in Autumn - check that you have not also removed wildlife creatures
+Remove surplus horizontally growing plants from the pond but check that you have not also removed wildlife creatures.

 - Dragonfly larvae spend several years under the water before emerging as adults and these larvae easily become removed from the water when you are removing plant growth.

-- Late hatchings of newts can also still be in the pond over winter and can be hard to see at 1/2″ long can be difficult to spot.
+- Late hatchings of newts can still be in the pond over winter and can be hard to see at 1/2″ long so difficult to spot.